Cash on Hand Explained: Cash is King for Businesses & Investors

 Balance Sheets

 Balance sheets display a company’s assets, liabilities, and shareholders’ equity at a particular time.
-Within the category of current assets, there exist cash and cash equivalents (CCE), which signifies the monetary resources readily available.
-It’s essential to compare this figure against current liabilities to understand the company’s ability to pay off short-term debts.
+Current assets include cash and cash equivalents (CCE), which signifies the monetary resources readily available.
+Comparing this figure against current liabilities is essential to understanding the company’s ability to pay off short-term debts.

 Days Cash on Hand Calculation